 - 300g pork mince (fatty meat is preferred, such as pork belly)

 - 50g corn kernels (frozen or canned)

 - 1/2 carrot, approximately 50g, skin peeled and graded

 - 20g of green shallot (scallion), finely sliced

-- 1/2 tsp grated ginger, or to taste
+- 1/2 tsp grated ginger

-- 1/4 tsp white pepper, or to taste
+- 1/4 tsp white pepper

-- 1 tbsp sesame oil
+- 1 tbsp. sesame oil

-- 1 tbsp cooking sake
+- 1 tbsp. cooking wine

-- salt to taste
+- salt and white pepper to taste

 - If you have time, transfer the paste to a container and leave it in the fridge overnight – the flavor will intensify.